GEAS: An interactive playtest

 "Uh oh, I... will... use my 'Missed Me' card to avoid it!"

-"Well played - [takes card and discards it] luckily for you it seems the trap has misaligned over the centuries and it stops just short of your position clattering harmlessly onto the floor.
+"Well played - some cards do allow you to act without rolling doubles, this is one of them. [takes card and discards it] luckily for you it seems the trap has misaligned over the centuries and it stops just short of your position clattering harmlessly onto the floor.
 It looks like it would have done nasty damage if it was working properly."

 17. A NARROW ESCAPE